jaqobb-playground/story-hub/README.md

 ## Comic providers

-Currently, WWWeeb does not yet support comic reading.
+Currently, StoryHub does not yet support comic reading.

 ## Installation

-I have no idea how to install it...
-YET!
-I only started learning Swift and SwiftUI a couple days ago (~2024-04-10) and I am still in the process of testing it in the simulator.
-Once I deploy it to my actual device and use it for a while, I will make a detailed installation guide.
+Work in progress...